-Blake Shelton Proves He's a Winner No Matter The Voice Results as He Shows Off His Bedazzled Sexiest Man Alive Jacket
+Shining Star!
+Blake Shelton Celebrates The Voice Victory in Bedazzled Sexiest Man Alive Jacket

 Win or lose season 13 of The Voice, Blake Shelton was already a winner — and he has the jacket to prove it!

-The star, 41, arrived at the show’s final rocking a bedazzled jacket bearing the official title bestowed upon by PEOPLE, Sexiest Man Alive.
+The star, 41, arrived at the show’s finale rocking a bedazzled jacket bearing the official title bestowed upon by PEOPLE: Sexiest Man Alive.

 Team Blake had two contestants, Chloe Kohanski and Red Marlow, make it all the way to the finale on Tuesday.
 Though Marlow finished in fourth place, Kohanski brought home the victory for Shelton, officially making the country star a six-time Voice winner.